guwenjun2007/DataFormating/README.md

 # DataFormating
 DataFormatingCodeforWeka

-the data format is changed from .csv to .arff
+Data format is changed from .csv to .arff